NitroNils/flashboot/README.md

 5. Ensure that installboot has been run on the boot media

-First, make sure all building scripts has the execute bit set for you and all other (chmod ugo+x build-*).
+First, make sure all building scripts has the execute bit set for you and all others (chmod ugo+x build-*).

 Next, edit release.sh and change SHORTREL and LONGREL to match the version you want to build.
 You should also change URLBASE to match a mirror near you.

-build-release will download, patch and build userland automatically
+build-release will download, patch and build userland automatically.

 This build can take a very long time.
 Make sure you run this in the flashboot-directory and with sudo since the script needs to be able